polkadot-assurance-legion/pal-docs/audit_preparedness_guide.md

 ## 1. Introduction

-This guide provides detailed preparation steps for security audits of blockchain projects built on Substrate, using Solidity, or deploying on Moonbeam.
+This guide provides detailed preparation steps for security audits of blockchain projects built on Substrate, or Solidity in the Polkadot ecosystem.
 Thorough preparation enhances the audit process, leading to more valuable insights and a more secure final product.
 The blockchain space is rapidly evolving, and security is paramount.
 This guide aims to equip developers and project managers with the knowledge to create robust, secure blockchain applications.

 ## 2. Pre-Audit Preparation